-A. The Qualities of a Coach
+A. The Qualities of a Course Coach

 A good coach will expand the material and make the class atmosphere pleasant and motivate students.
-Our hope is that through leading a group through a Basic Christian Life lessons and coming to all these leadership conferences that you will have developed many such good skills.
+Our hope is that through leading a group through a Basic Christian Life course and coming to all these leadership conferences that you will have developed many such good skills.
 The coach, he is the key to the success of the group.
 With him everything rises or falls.
-The New Life for Churches program emphasizes three parts:
+The CBLT program three parts: